How We Work

 Our Shared Goals

-Prior to 2019, the CYPT used 6 shared goals to measure child and youth well-being.
-In 2019, CYPT Voting Members made the decision to evolve the Shared Goals for Child and Youth Well-being to include the Canadian Index of Child and Youth Well-being developed by UNICEF Canada.
+In 2019, CYPT Voting Members decided to evolve the Shared Goals for Child and Youth Well-being to include UNICEF’s Canadian Index of Child and Youth Well-being.
 This shared measurement evolution was officially implemented in January 2020.

 Members were excited to see so much alignment between what CYPT members had established locally with what children and youth across Canada said mattered to their well-being.
 The evolved framework benefits from the considerable research done by UNICEF Canada into the well-being of children and youth, as defined by children and youth themselves.